Ian KerOxford University

 Cosponsored by Mundelein Seminary, the Sheil Catholic Center at Northwestern University, the Hank Center for the Catholic Intellectual Heritage at Loyola University Chicago, the Department of Catholic Studies at DePaul University, the Calvert House Catholic Center at the University of Chicago, and the John Paul II Newman Center at UIC.

 What makes a modern saint?
-On October 13th, Cardinal John Henry Newman (1801-1890), English theologian, philosopher and cardinal, will be officially canonized a saint of the Roman Catholic Church.
+On October 13th, Cardinal John Henry Newman (1801-1890), English theologian, philosopher and cardinal, was officially canonized a saint of the Roman Catholic Church.
 Join for presentations on the life and sanctity of John Henry Newman by leading Newman scholar of our time Fr.
 Ian Ker (Oxford) and Melissa Villalobos, the woman whose miraculous cure led to Newman’s canonization.
 The event will be moderated by Kenneth Woodward, former religion editor of Newsweek and author of Making Saints.

 Lumen Christi supporters at the Founder's Society level and their guests are invited to join the event speakers for a dinner reception followin gthe public program.
 Dinner Reception registration includes admission to the public program.
 Contact us for more information.